Nmenotti20/README_Generator/instructions/README.md

 node index.js
 ### Usage

 Navigate via command-line to the index.js file.
 From the command-line, input the command "node index.js" and the command-line will prompt you with a series of questions to complete which will be used to generate and fill in your professional README.md file for your project when the questions are completed with the user's input.
+Your generated README.md will generate to the OUTPUT.md file.

 ### Credits